Africa's highest peak. The roof of the continent. A climb unlike any other on earth — no technical gear, no ropes, no excuses.

 Descent through the rainforest.
 Legs heavy, spirit light.
 Certificate collection at the gate.
 The mountain is behind you.
 Tanzania is ahead.

-Altitude sickness is not about fitness — it affects Olympic athletes and first-time hikers alike.
+Altitude sickness is not about fitness.
 Joseph's itineraries are built around "climb high, sleep low" — the most effective acclimatisation strategy known.
-He carries emergency oxygen and has clear protocols for any climber showing AMS symptoms.

-Layered warm clothing for the summit (-20°C is possible), good hiking boots (broken in before the climb), trekking poles, a sleeping bag rated to -15°C. We provide a full kit list on booking.
-Most gear can be hired in Moshi if needed.
+Layered warm clothing, good hiking boots broken in before the climb, trekking poles, sleeping bag rated to -15°C. Full kit list provided on booking.

 Joseph as your personal summit guide.
-Full porter team (regulated loads, fair wages).
-All meals on the mountain (3x daily + snacks).
+Full porter team.
+All meals on the mountain.
 Camping equipment, park fees, rescue fees, and your certificate at the gate.
-Flights and Moshi accommodation arranged separately.